almibe/ligature-desktop/README.md

-# LigatureNotebook
+# Ligature Desktop

-See https://tauri.app/v1/guides/getting-started/prerequisites for setting up a development environment.
+See https://v2.tauri.app/start/prerequisites/ for setting up a development environment.
 Once this has been setup run the following.

 ```